Delta Community has really taken off!

 "Once a member, always a member.”
 We also extended membership eligibility to the parents of active and former Delta employees in good standing, which brought the total number of members to 100,000 within a year.
 Membership privileges were extended to the children, grandparents, brothers and sisters and spouses of Delta Air Lines members as well.

 The turn of the century brought about some big changes to Delta Employees Credit Union.
 In 2001, domestic partners of members were added to our field of membership.
-And in 2005, the name was changed to Delta Community Credit Union, signifying not only our ongoing connection with Delta Air Lines, but our new focus on the community as well, which brings us to the biggest change to date.
-Delta Community decided we wanted everyone in metro Atlanta and members of specific companies to be able to enjoy membership privileges, too.
-So we changed the rules to allow it to happen, and it’s become a great financial resource for the community.
+And in 2005, the name was changed to Delta Community Credit Union, signifying not only its ongoing connection with Delta Air Lines, but its new focus on the community as well, which brings us to the biggest change to date.
+Delta Community decided it wanted everyone in metro Atlanta and members of specific companies to be able to enjoy membership privileges, too.
+So we changed the rules to allow it to happen, and we have become a great financial resource for the community.

-Today Delta Community Credit Union has assets exceeding $4 billion, and membership has swelled to over 290,000.
+Today Delta Community Credit Union has assets exceeding $4.8 billion, and membership of more than 314,000.